thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-BALANCE-BY-RISK.md

 ## Purpose

-The account-balance-by-risk rule enforces accumulated balance limits in $USD for user accounts based on a protocol based risk score assigned to that account via the application manager.
+The account-balance-by-risk rule enforces accumulated balance limits in $USD for user accounts based on a protocol assigned risk score to that account via the application manager.
 Risk scores are ranged between 0-99.
 Balance limits are set by range based on the risk scores given at rule creation.
-For example, if risk scores given in the array are: 25,50,75 and balance limits are: 1000,500,250.
+For example, if risk scores given in the array are: 25,50,75 and balance limits are: 500,250,100.
 The balance limit ranges are as follows: 0-24 = NO LIMIT, 25-49 = 500, 50-74 = 250, 75-99 = 100.
 ```c
 risk scores      balances         resultant logic
 -----------      --------         ---------------